RapzzKY24/Point-Of-Sales-BE/README.md

 # Point of Sales (POS) Backend API

-**Point of Sales (POS) Backend** adalah layanan REST API yang dibangun untuk mendukung operasional sistem kasir digital.
-Backend ini dikembangkan menggunakan **Node.js** dan **Express.js**, dengan **Prisma ORM** sebagai jembatan ke database **PostgreSQL**.
+**Point of Sales (POS) Backend** is a RESTful API service designed to support digital cashier operations.
+Built with **Node.js** and **Express.js**, it utilizes **Prisma ORM** to interface with a **PostgreSQL** database.

-Sistem ini menyediakan fitur manajemen produk, kategori, transaksi pemesanan, serta laporan dashboard ringkas untuk pemilik bisnis.
-Penyimpanan gambar produk terintegrasi menggunakan layanan **Cloudinary**.
+This system provides comprehensive features for managing products, categories, order transactions, and generating dashboard reports for business owners.
+It also integrates **Cloudinary** for efficient product image storage.

 ## 🛠 Tech Stack